bigwiv/Biopython-cn/chr11.rst

 If this does not lead to a unique id something is quite likely wrong, and an exception is generated.

-11.8??Accessing the Protein Data Bank
+11.8  Accessing the Protein Data Bank
 -------------------------------------

-11.8.1??Downloading structures from the Protein Data Bank
+11.8.1  Downloading structures from the Protein Data Bank
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Structures can be downloaded from the PDB (Protein Data Bank) by using